Skip to content

 Building Strong Supplier Relationships

-• Set clear expectations: Define supplier quality requirements from the start.
+• Set clear expectations by defining supplier quality requirements upfront to avoid ambiguity.

-• Regular updates: Establish open channels for discussing performance, changes, and improvement initiatives.
+• Maintain regular updates through open channels to discuss performance, upcoming changes, and quality improvement initiatives.

-• Performance feedback loops: Use periodic reviews to help suppliers understand their strengths and weaknesses.
+• Establish performance feedback loops with periodic reviews, helping suppliers understand their strengths and areas for improvement.

-• Onboarding training: Ensure suppliers fully understand your SQM supplier quality management standards.
+• Providing structured onboarding training to ensure suppliers fully understand SQM supplier quality management standards from the outset.

-Challenges in Supplier Quality Management and How to Overcome Them
+Challenges in Supplier Quality Management & How to Overcome Them

 Even the best supplier quality management system faces roadblocks.
 Organizations must anticipate challenges and develop strategies to mitigate them.